-Employment discrimination is the practice of disparate treatment, harassment, denial of a reasonable rom or retaliation of a person or group of people because of their membership in a legally protected category such as race, color, creed, religion, sex, ancestry, disability, or national origin.
+Employment discrimination is the practice of disparate treatment, harassment, denial of a reasonable accomodation, or retaliation of a person or group of people because of their membership in a legally protected category.
+Examples of protected categories are: race, color, creed, religion, sex, ancestry, disability, or national origin.
 Each state has passed laws and rules to protect your workplace rights: this page covers South Dakota employment discrimination.
 One of the purposes of the South Dakota Human Relations Act is to protect workers in South Dakota from unlawful discrimination in employment.
 Read below to learn more about South Dakota employment law and how the law protects you.

 What kinds of discrimination are against state law in South Dakota?

 South Dakota’s Human Relations Act makes it illegal for an employer to refuse to hire a person, to discharge or lay off an employee, harass or to treat persons differently in the terms and conditions of employment because of race, color, creed, religion, sex, ancestry, disability or national origin.

 How do I file a discrimination claim in South Dakota?